Hitesh Brahmbhatt is a journalist writing on current affairs, issues, improvement, policy, governance, and politics in

 Photography: Hitesh did two Solo Photo Exhibitions at NCPA (National Centre for Performing Arts) in Mumbai.

-1st Solo Photography Exhibition – ‘Paradise Less Travelled’: This exhibition aimed to showcase some of the magnificent images of low tourism regions of Arunachal Pradesh, Meghalaya, interior parts of Orissa and the ancient Silk route through Kinnaur & Spiti Districts of the Himachal Pradesh with subjects like landscapes, people, culture, nature & lifestyle.
+1st Solo Photography Exhibition ‘Paradise Less Travelled’ aimed to showcase some of the magnificent images of low tourism regions of Arunachal Pradesh, Meghalaya, interior parts of Orissa and the ancient Silk route through Kinnaur & Spiti Districts of the Himachal Pradesh with subjects like landscapes, people, culture, nature & lifestyle.
 This Exhibition was held at NCPA, Mumbai on 3rd Sep to 12th Sep 2007.

-2nd Solo Photography Exhibition – ‘Dhaja Varasganth’: This exhibition showcased the Moods of the Flags in the Air and the Flag Changing Ritual of Jain Temples.
+2nd Solo Photography Exhibition ‘Dhaja Varasganth’ showcased the Moods of the Flags in the Air and the Flag Changing Ritual of Jain Temples.
 This Exhibition was held at NCPA, Mumbai on 1st Mar to 10th Mar 2008.

 Hitesh Brahmbhatt has been fortunate enough to be covered & mentioned by the media.

 Motorbiking: Hitesh did 4 Solo rides on his Bajaj NS-200 Motorbike.
-It’s a great cruiser bike as well as a perfect city bike for a 6.1 ft. tall male.
+It’s a great cruiser bike as well as a perfect city bike for a 1.85 m. tall male like me.

 1) Mumbai – Ladakh – Mumbai